Program Overview

 Curriculum Overview

-In the second year of the program, students continue to perform with ensembles and prepare a degree recital with their private studio teacher, adding on elective courses to enhance their musical studies, such as Alexander Technique, Career Skills for Musicians, and Conducting, to name a few.
+In the second year of the program, students continue to perform with ensembles and prepare a degree recital with their private studio teacher, adding on elective courses—such as Alexander Technique, Career Skills for Musicians, and Conducting, to name a few—to enhance their musical studies.
 For their degree recital, students are responsible for coordinating with their fellow student instrumentalists and vocalists to produce a program of music that showcases their unique skills and abilities.

 Program Requirements